KyleNeece/KyleNeece.github.io/content/DM Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 26.md

 - After designated downtime, in each location trouble appears
 	- A Runekeeper in each designated area
-	- After their defeat, will get a call from Emily
+	- After their defeat, will get a call from Emily or some will be on sigil
 		- Call for help, invasion on Sigil
 			- The Infinite Reader has arrived
 			- Runekeeper invasion